 Let’s face it, every business has to deal with unhappy clients from time to time.
-Your job is to keep calm and make sure you provide the best customer service possible while handling the complains over the phone.
-Breathe, try to relax and make sure you distance yourself from the anger of the customer calling.
+Your job is to keep calm and make sure you provide the best customer service possible while handling the complaints about the phone.
+Breathe, try to relax and make sure you distance yourself from the anger of the customer calls.
 Remember, it is not about you, so under no circumstances start arguing with the person or making inappropriate comments.

 If you notice you are not being able to calm down a hostile caller, just let a manager or sales lead speak to the customer.
 This will show to the client that the problem is taken seriously by the company.

 7. Offering Incentives to Collect Marketing Data